-The United States Coast Guard Auxiliary is a volunteer service organization, civilian in nature, open to both men and women who are citizens of the United States, its territories and possessions, and who are age seventeen or older.
+The United States Coast Guard Auxiliary is a volunteer service organization, open to both men and women who are citizens of the United States, its territories and possessions, and who are age seventeen or older.
 The purpose of the Coast Guard Auxiliary is to assist the Coast Guard in any of its missions except where prohibited by statute, such as in direct law enforcement and military actions.

-Auxiliarist are proud of their membership and training.
+Auxiliarists are proud of their membership and training.
 When you wear the uniform or fly the Auxiliary Ensign, you are a member of Team Coast Guard.
 Your actions as a member of this organization will reflect directly on the United States Coast Guard.
 In many areas, you will be the Coast Guard's only link with the public.
 This recognition is a PRIVILEGE as well as a RESPONSIBILITY.

-As the civilian volunteer arm of the Coast Guard, we volunteer time, talents, boats, radios, and aircraft.
+As the volunteer arm of the Coast Guard, we volunteer time, talents, boats, radios, and aircraft.
 We are given special training in order to work effectively with the Coast Guard.
 The fellowship and satisfaction accompanying our activities are also a benefit from our service.

-To aid you in your understanding of the Coast Guard Auxiliary and its missions, you will be referred to the Auxiliary Manual COMDTINST M16790.1(series) for additional information.
-As a member, you should keep your copy of the Auxiliary Manual in a convenient place; so as to have ready answers, to just about any question you might have about the Auxiliary and how it functions.
+To aid you in your understanding of the Coast Guard Auxiliary and its missions, you will be referred to the Auxiliary Manual, COMDTINST M16790.1 (series) for additional information and help you answer many questions in this study guide.
+It will answer virtually all questions that you might have about the Auxiliary and how it functions.
+The Auxiliary Manual can be found on the Auxiliary web site (Manuals section) at WWW.CGAUX.ORG

 Information is also available in the New Member Reference Guide.
 Since the information in that reference guide does not always correspond to the chapters in this Study Guide, you may need to leave some questions unanswered until locating the information.
-During the exam, you may use the Student Study Guide with the New Member Reference Guide or Auxiliary Manual, whichever is available.
+During the exam, you may use the Student Study Guide with the New Member Reference Guide and/or Auxiliary Manual.